instacart/redux-rails/README.md

 - **cId (optional)** - used for internal purposes only.
 - **queryParams** - the query params for the current corresponding model or collection.

+You can also add your own arbitray metadata to collections.
+This is useful for things like paginating a collection.
+See the `setMetadata` config setting for more info.

 ## Optimistic Updates
 Update and Create actions assume immediate success on the client, by default.
 If the server returns an error, this data is automatically reverted on the client for you.
 A loading error will be set on the model.
 This option can be disabled per config or per resource with the `optimisticUpdateEnabled` attribute.